patmagauran/ForzaDualSense/Readme.md

 In Forza, under HUD turn on the UDP data out, with an IP of 127.0.0.1 and a port of 5300.

-In DualSenseX under the controller settings, set the UDP port to 6750.
+In DualSenseX under the controller settings, set the UDP port to 6969(Current default).

 It should work.

+## Running Release

+Download the Release from the releases page.
+Extract the Zip folder to a preferred location.
+Run the Executable to enjoy adaptive triggers on Forza!

+## appsettings.ini

+There is a settings file in the release.
+You can change the settings to your preference.

 ## Running From Source